-The EU and Central Asian countries have confirmed their commitment to the EU Strategy towards Central Asia, and strategy implementation is well under way.
+The EU and Central Asian countries have confirmed their commitment to the new EU Strategy towards Central Asia, and strategy implementation is well under way.
 The Cooperation Council of the EU and Tajikistan holds annual high-level discussions between the EU and Tajikistan.